Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Sunshine has 100 active public transport stops offering a mix of train and bus services.
-These stops are served by 31 individual routes that facilitate 14,067 weekly passenger trips in total.
-Residents have excellent transport accessibility, with an average distance of 131 meters to the nearest stop.
+These are served by 31 routes, collectively facilitating 14,067 weekly passenger trips.
+Residents enjoy excellent transport accessibility, with an average distance of 131 meters to the nearest stop.
 Most residents commute outward from this primarily residential area.
-The dominant mode of transport is car at 72%, followed by train at 16% and bus at 6%.
+Car remains the dominant mode of transport at 72%, followed by train at 16% and bus at 6%.
 Vehicle ownership averages 1.0 per dwelling, lower than the regional average.

-According to the 2021 Census, a high proportion of residents, specifically 27.2%, work from home, which may be due to COVID-19 conditions.
+According to the 2021 Census, 27.2% of residents work from home, which may reflect COVID-19 conditions.
 Service frequency across all routes averages 2,009 trips per day, equating to approximately 140 weekly trips per individual stop.

 Frequently Asked Questions - Transport